Reloaded-Project/Reloaded.Hooks-rs/docs/index.md

 git submodule add https://github.com/Reloaded-Project/Reloaded.MkDocsMaterial.Themes.R2.git docs/Reloaded
 ```

+## Registering an Allocator

+!!! info "In a more embedded environment, you will need to register allocator before you can use the library."

 ## Technical Questions

 If you have questions/bug reports/etc. feel free to [Open an Issue](https://github.com/Reloaded-Project/Reloaded.MkDocsMaterial.Themes.R2/issues/new).